What is actually happening in Sexual Health?

 STI diagnoses have returned to pre-pandemic levels at 432,000 per year, while 40% of sexual health clinics have closed since 2014.
 Gonorrhoea rates have nearly doubled in a decade, with growing antibiotic resistance.

 The burden is not evenly distributed.
-Young people aged 15–24 account for nearly half of all STI diagnoses despite representing 12% of the population.
-Men who have sex with men face disproportionate rates of syphilis, gonorrhoea, and new HIV diagnoses.
-Black ethnic groups have chlamydia and gonorrhoea rates two to three times the national average.
-These disparities reflect both structural factors in access and the consequences of targeted screening programmes that have been scaled back.
+Young people aged 15-24 account for nearly half of all STI diagnoses despite representing 12% of the population; Black ethnic groups have chlamydia and gonorrhoea rates two to three times the national average; men who have sex with men face disproportionate rates of syphilis and gonorrhoea.[1,4] These disparities reflect both structural barriers to access and the consequences of targeted screening programmes that have been scaled back.
+Rural populations face clinic waits significantly longer than urban areas, and the growing antibiotic resistance in gonorrhoea poses a risk that falls most heavily on those with the fewest alternative testing or treatment options.[1]

 Total new STI diagnoses per year (thousands).
 All infections combined.